 The Company has a noncontributory defined benefit retirement plan (the "Pension Plan") covering all eligible employees.
 Benefits under the Pension Plan are calculated at a rate of \$23.00 per month per year of service, as defined.
 The Company's funding policy for the Pension Plan is to contribute amounts sufficient to meet minimum funding requirements set forth in U.S. employee benefit and tax laws.
-The Company expects to contribute approximately \$431,000 to the Pension Plan in 2021.
-It is probable that such amount will be lower due to implementation of amortization and interest rate relief under the American Rescue Plan Act of 2021.
+The Company expects to contribute approximately \$297,000 to the Pension Plan in 2022.
 On December 17, 2009 the Board of Directors of the Company resolved that employees hired on or subsequent to April 1, 2010 are not eligible to enter the Pension Plan.
 On December 2, 2011 the Board of Directors of the Company resolved that the Pension Plan be amended to discontinue benefit accruals effective March 1, 2012.

 A supplemental non-contributory plan (the "Supplemental Plan") covering certain key employees of the Company provides retirement benefits based upon the employee's compensation, as defined, during the highest five of the last ten consecutive years preceding retirement.
 The Company's policy for funding the Supplemental Plan is to contribute amounts determined at the discretion of management.
-As of December 31, 2020 and 2019, the plan was unfunded.
+As of December 31, 2021 and 2020, the plan was unfunded.
 On May 11, 2005 the Board of Directors of the Company resolved to terminate the Supplemental Plan for all current employees not already receiving benefits.
 The termination was recognized as a curtailment gain in 2005.
 Additionally, as of June 1, 2005, the benefit payments of retired participants were reduced to 50% of their actuarially determined benefit.
-The payment of the balance of such benefits was deferred and included as an other liability (\$512,578 at December 31, 2020 and 2019) until such time as the Board of Directors determined that it was prudent to either reinstate the full monthly payment as it accrues and/or to begin paying the deferred portion.
+The payment of the balance of such benefits was deferred and included as an other liability (\$512,578 at December 31, 2021 and 2020) until such time as the Board of Directors determined that it was prudent to either reinstate the full monthly payment as it accrues and/or to begin paying the deferred portion.
 On September 16, 2013 the Board of Directors of the Company resolved to reinstate, as of October 1, 2013, the full monthly payment of such benefits as earned.
-The estimated amount of such benefits payable during the year ended December 31, 2021, \$55,000, is included in current liabilities on the balance sheet of the Company.
+The estimated amount of such benefits payable during the year ended December 31, 2022, \$38,000, is included in current liabilities on the balance sheet of the Company.

 The Company also provides a portion of certain health care benefits for eligible retired employees and their spouses who have reached the age of 65.
 Partial benefits are provided to eligible early retirees who have reached the age of 62.
 Employees hired on or subsequent to January 1, 2005 are not eligible for retiree health benefits.
 The Company's policy is to fund the cost of health care benefits for retirees in amounts determined at the discretion of management.
-As of December 31, 2020 and 2019, the plan was unfunded.
+As of December 31, 2021 and 2020, the plan was unfunded.
 Effective July 1, 2005 the Company reduced its contribution to the postretirement benefit plan for all current and future retirees by 50% of the portion paid by the Company prior to such date.
 On November 10, 2017 the Board of Directors of the Company resolved to allow eligible retirees and their spouses hired after January 1, 2005 to elect participation in the plan, but be required to contribute 100% of the cost.
-The estimated amount of benefits payable during the year ended December 31, 2021, \$13,000, is included in current liabilities on the balance sheet of the Company.
+The estimated amount of benefits payable during the year ended December 31, 2022, \$10,000, is included in current liabilities on the balance sheet of the Company.